All Saints Academy, Dunstable: History

 The school went through a period of decline, and was put into special measures in the early 2000s.
 However the school improved, and was renamed The Northfields Technology College after the school gained specialist status as a technology college.

 The Northfields Technology College closed on 31 August 2009.
 It reopened the next day as the new All Saints Academy.
 The school now specialises in Science and Business, and relocated to a new multi-million pound purpose-built school on the same site in 2012.

 All Saints is sponsored by the St Albans Diocese of the Church of England and the University of Bedfordshire.
 Manshead CE Academy in Dunstable is also sponsored by the Church of England, and objections were made at the time about possible religious influences on education in Dunstable as a whole (Queensbury Academy is the only secondary school not be linked to the Church in Dunstable).

 In 2014 the school started to admit pupils from the age of 11, becoming a secondary school.
 In 2015 the academy received an Inadequate Ofsted rating and has been placed in special measures.
 The principal, Tom Waterworth resigned and Mrs Furber has taken over management of the school.

+More recently, in 2023, the school received another inadequate rating from Ofsted.
+In 2024, Ofsted recognised substantial progress in all areas, however the quality of education still 'requires improvement'.